US STOCKS-Dow hits record as energy rises for 3rd straight day

 a key meeting of the European Central Bank.
 Still, the Dow hit

-an intraday record and the S&P neared its own record, set last
+an intraday record and the S&P was within four points of its

 While the sector is on track for its third consecutive daily

-advance - and is up 2.8 percent over that period - it remains
+advance - and is up 3.3 percent over that period - the group

 "Energy is the undervalued sector of the market, but trying